jonnonz1/nz-statute-book/acts/public/2014/children-s-act-2014.md

   - **plan Minister** means the Minister of the Crown for the time being designated by the Prime Minister as the responsible Minister for all purposes related to the oranga tamariki action plan (for example, approving it, or approving any amendment to it or replacement of it, or receiving any report in respect of it)
   - **responsible Minister** means the Minister of the Crown for the time being designated by the Prime Minister as the responsible Minister for the purposes of this Part (except all purposes related to the oranga tamariki action plan)
   - **strategy** means the strategy adopted, and from time to time changed, under this Part
-  - **UNCROC** means the United Nations Convention on the Rights of the Child (a copy of the English text of which is set out in Schedule 2 of the Children and Young People’s Commission Act 2022)
+  - **UNCROC** means the United Nations Convention on the Rights of the Child (a copy of the English text of which is set out in Schedule 2 of the Children’s Commissioner Act 2022)
   - **UNCRPD** means the United Nations Convention on the Rights of Persons with Disabilities.
 (2) The Governor-General may, by Order in Council, prescribe any other Act or Acts for the purposes of paragraph (g) of the definition of children’s agencies in subsection (1).
 (3) An order under subsection (2) is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).